 My name is Mary-Ann.
 I am an empty-nester.
 I moved to the Bay Area in Northern California from Toronto, Canada, in the Fall of 1996, with my husband, Louie, and my daughter, Lara.

-I started to become curious about blogs when I stumbled on some really good ones.
+I became curious about blogs when I stumbled on some really good ones.
 Then I found out that my daughter had started a writing blog with a bunch of college friends.
-They all promised to write a hundred words as often as possible.
-The blog served as a creative outlet that helped them hone in their craft by the discipline that came with the commitment.
+They had all promised to write a hundred words as often as possible.
+Their blog, All of a Hundred, served as a creative outlet that helped them hone in their craft from the discipline that came with the commitment.
 I was intrigued.
 I guest-posted a few times and it helped me gather the initiative and chops to start my own blog.

 I have promised to write about anything and everything that interests, troubles, or intrigues me, from mundane everyday circumstances or seemingly trivial occurrences to iconic moments in history.
-All, except the family business where I spend upwards of 12 or 14 hours a day, and sometimes more.
+I promise to be gracious, ethical, never derogatory nor unnecessarily unfair or heartless.
+(However, I do have some opinionated opinions about certain matters!)
+All, except the family business where I spend upwards of 12 to 14 hours a day, and sometimes more.
 (There are days I feel that I think about work even when I’m asleep!)

 My hubby and I love to hike on trails and travel the world.
 I enjoy it when the culture, language, and surroundings are foreign.
 These distract me enough from the humdrum of my day-to-day preoccupations at work.
 These trips are a great adventure and I always look forward to them.
 I love picking up the lingo, being able to read the signs, discovering the new and the different—food, wine, sights, a different way of life than my own.
 I like to immerse myself in the “foreign-ness” of my surroundings, and even the details of their daily life.
 It is my way of celebrating diversity, history, and the endless possibilities of the future.
 I look for a few familiar things just for comfort but take pleasure in the new, the different, the alternatives to what I consider my creature comforts.
 I can come back refreshed in the Bay Area and ready to go at it again.